x-square/data_analytics/24-05-maths-statistics-data-science.md

 ### Mean squared error

 Mean squared error (MSE) evaluates the average of the squared differences between predicted and actual values.
-By squaring the errors, it penalizes larger discrepancies more than smaller ones, making it sensitive to outliers.
+By squaring the errors, it penalises larger discrepancies more than smaller ones, making it sensitive to outliers.

 ### Root mean squared error